juju/docs/src/en/commands.md

    **Details:**

-   Initialization consists of creating an 'admin' model and provisioning a machine to act as controller.
+   Used without arguments, bootstrap will step you through the process of initializing a Juju cloud environment.
+Initialization consists of creating a 'controller' model and provisioning a machine to act as controller.

+   We recommend you call your controller ‘username-region’ e.g. ‘fred-us-west-1’ See --clouds for a list of clouds and credentials.

+   See --regions <cloud> for a list of available regions for a given cloud.
    Credentials are set beforehand and are distinct from any other configuration (see `juju add-credential`).

-   The 'admin' model typically does not run workloads.
+   The 'controller' model typically does not run workloads.
 It should remain pristine to run and manage Juju's own infrastructure for the corresponding cloud.
 Additional (hosted) models should be created with `juju create- model` for workload purposes.